w3c/wai-tutorials/source/tables/one-header.html.erb.md

 ---
-title: Single Header Tables
+title: Tables with one header
-nav_title: Single Headers
+nav_title: One Header
 order: 2
 technologies: HTML5
 wcag_techniques: